 Whosoever is your advisor, the success or failure of your financial planning depends on the competency of that adviser and how you are following up with his advice.
 Some questions to be answered before opting for a Financial planner (be it anyone of the above) can be

-- Is he taking holistic view of your finances and is able to advise you on all aspects of personal finance?
+- Is he taking a holistic view of your finances and is able to advise you on all aspects of personal finance?

 - Whose targets he follows – his own, his employer’s, or yours’ or no one’s?

-- How he’s getting compensated – salary/bonus, commissions, Fees and commissions Fee only or FREE only?
+- How he’s getting compensated – salary/bonus, commissions, Fees, and commissions Fee-only or FREE only?
 In other terms…why is he advising you??

-The bottom line is that financial planning will fail if you let it to fail.
+The bottom line is that financial planning will fail if you let it fail.
 Financial planning will fail when there’s no financial planning happening in the real sense.
 Understand the Difference between Financial Plan & Financial Planning.

 Get up and take control of your finances and plan for your financial future properly.
-Beyond all these there are so many external factors affecting financial planning which are not in our control.
+Beyond all these, there are so many external factors affecting financial planning which are not in our control.
 So better to concentrate on only those factors where you can improve your behavior on.

-Do you agree with me on these important factors that affect financial planning.
+Do you agree with me on these important factors that affect financial planning?
 Do share your views.